coders-school/good-practices/module1/04_practices.en.md

 ### Avoiding Implicit Conversions

-Key word `explicit` prohibits implicit conversions.
+Keyword `explicit` prohibits implicit conversions.
 They are used with constructors that may accidentally convert from the type of argument they take.
 <!-- .element: class="fragment fade-in" -->

 ```cpp
 class Apple {